-Maintaining your window screens not only keeps your home looking spiffy and the mosquitoes on the outside, it also ensures maximum ventilation during the summer, thereby reducing both your air conditioning costs and your energy footprint.
+Maintaining your window screens not only keeps your home looking spiffy and the bugs on the outside, it also ensures maximum ventilation during the summer, thereby reducing both your air conditioning costs and your energy footprint.

 Unless you cleaned your screens before storing them last fall, you’ll need to do it before installing them this spring.
 You’ll need:

 - A pail

 When maintaining your screens, it’s easiest to do the cleaning on a flat surface.
 If you use the lawn or driveway, put a tarp or other impermeable material underneath the screen to keep dirt from splashing up.

 - Start by whisking away dust and cobwebs with a hand brush or even a large paintbrush, then rinse the entire screen with the hose to loosen dirt.
 When rinsing, use a soft spray to avoid damaging the screen.

 - Wearing gloves, mix one part ammonia to three parts warm water (a blob of dish detergent should be enough if you have no ammonia), then use your bristle brush in a gentle, circular motion on the screen.
 Clean both sides, not forgetting to do the frame as well.